kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise2.rst

 Before using the SEPIA, create a header file that contains all essential information regarding the data acquisition (magnetic field, resolution, echo time).

 Select the **Utility** tab and then select **Get header info** in the drop-down menu.
-This function provides several ways to extract the header information from different types of files.
+This function provides several ways to extract the header information from different files.

 With all the NifTI images and JSON files stored in the same place, we can use 'Op 2' routine: